Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Stalks of Geometric Eisenstein Series and Verdier Duality

-\section{Stalks of Geometric Eisenstein Series}
+\subsection{Stalks of Geometric Eisenstein Series}

-{ } Now our aim is to explicitly determine the stalks of the sheaf $\nmEis(\mathcal{S}_{\phi_{T}})$, when $\phi_{T}$ is weakly normalized regular.
-Recall this means that $\phi_{T}$ is generic, and, for all $w \in W_{G}$, $\chi \otimes \delta_{B}^{1/2} \not\simeq \chi^{w} \otimes (\delta_{B}^{-1/2})^{w}$.
+Now our aim is to explicitly determine the stalks of the sheaf $\nmEis(\mathcal{S}_{\phi_{T}})$, when $\phi_{T}$ is generic regular.
+Recall this means that $\phi_{T}$ is generic, and, for all $w \in W_{G}$ non-trivial, $\chi \not\simeq \chi^{w}$.
 Genericity will allow us to apply the results of Corollary \ref{noredvanishing}, and the second condition will appear naturally in the computation of the stalks.
 It is helpful to treat each connected component separately.
 In particular, using Corollary \ref{conncomponents}, we consider the decomposition: